al-lu/tietovisa/README.md

 ------------
 Code commenting,

-Fix footer issues = No matter what screen size user has always lock it to the bottom of the page,
+Fix footer issues = No matter what screen size user has always lock it to bottom of the page,

 Final overview,